Marge Frantz: Early life and education

-Margaret Louise "Margie" Gelders was born on June 18, 1922 in Birmingham, Alabama to Esther Josephine (née Frank) and Joseph Gelders.
+Margaret Louise "Margie" Gelders was born on June 18, 1922, in Birmingham, Alabama, to Esther Josephine (née Frank) and Joseph Gelders.
 Her father taught physics at the University of Alabama and became involved in the Communist Party, labor organizing and the struggle for racial justice in the South.

-When she turned 13, Gelders joined the Young Communist League and traveled with her father supporting leftist causes.
-From a young age, she was active in protest marches and participated in rallies to repeal the poll tax as a prerequisite to voting.
-After her father's near fatal beating for his civil rights work at the hands of vigilantes in 1936, Gelders appreciated the dangers of being an activist but was not dissuaded from following in her father's footsteps.
+As a "red diaper baby", Gelders was politically active from a young age.
+When she turned 13, she joined the Young Communist League and traveled with her father supporting leftist causes.
+During her adolescence, she participated in protest marches and attended rallies to repeal the poll tax as a prerequisite to voting.
+After her father's near fatal beating for his civil rights work at the hands of vigilantes in 1936, she appreciated the dangers of being an activist but was not dissuaded from following in her father's footsteps.
 After graduating in Birmingham from Phillips High School in 1938, she spent the next two years studying at Radcliffe College.

-While at university, Gelders worked for the Massachusetts chapter of the League of Women Voters.
-At a rally protesting the arrest in 1940 of George Harris, the vice president of the Alabama branch of the Farmer's Union, Gelders and her father were arrested in Birmingham.
-She was featured that year in a photograph published in the Daily Worker, participating in a Chicago march advocating for the abolition of poll taxes.
-She took part in protests by organizations including the American Peace Mobilization, the American Youth Congress, the League of Young Southerners, the Southern Negro Youth Congress, as well as the Congress of Industrial Organizations (CIO), a federation of labor unions, and the Southern Conference for Human Welfare, an organization committed to social and political reform of the South.
-She left Radcliffe that year when she lost her scholarship, which she believed was because of her radical activities.
+While in college, Gelders worked for the Massachusetts chapter of the League of Women Voters.
+At a rally protesting the arrest in 1940 of George Harris (vice president of the Alabama branch of the Farmer's Union), she and her father were arrested in Birmingham.
+She was featured that year in a photograph published in the Daily Worker; it showed her participating in a Chicago march advocating for the abolition of poll taxes.
+She took part in protests by organizations including the American Peace Mobilization, American Youth Congress, League of Young Southerners, Southern Negro Youth Congress, Congress of Industrial Organizations (CIO), and the Southern Conference for Human Welfare, an organization committed to social and political reform of the South.
+In 1940, she left Radcliffe when she lost her scholarship, which she believed was a result of her radical activities.